ashish-chopra/topic-modelling/README.md

 There are two scripts which runs Topic modelling using MALLET in two steps as mentioned below:

 ## import.js
-This step is about preprocessing the repositories metadata and generate a mallet training file at `modelling` folder at the root of the project.
-This file act as input for MALLET topic modelling.
+This step is preprocess the text files dataset and generate a mallet training file at `modelling` folder at the root of the project.
+This file generated will act as input for next step.
+As an input in this step, it requires all the text files should be placed inside `dataset` folder at the root of the project.

 Use following command: